dangthanhan507/dangthanhan507.github.io/code-notes/isaaclab/isaacsim-start.md

 ---
 layout: default
-title: Getting Started Isaac Sim API
+title: Isaac Sim Python Start
 parent: Isaac Lab
 ---

 # IsaacSim Core

+Understanding isaacsim core is important because that is what TacEX uses mostly.

 Adding objects using Core API is as simple as this...